Shadyshift/thememe_extention/README.md

 5. if you downloaded from the releases tab you get a error, noting te scary you are already done :)
 6. CLICK ON START

+It is not perfect afcoure, if you want to make it better you can afcourse do that.
+I made this in one day i just think it whas funny it is not very serious!!!!